anthonyjdella/rcs-unlocked/README.md

 Output: `Content SID: HX921836a9f710b0ba613d522218cd0724`

-Next, Send RCS with Chiplist (no media/using twilio/card) (Chiplist 2 quick replies and 1PN)
+Next, send the order summary with action chips to the user.

 <details>
   <summary>Click to view the code</summary>